klavins/yase/README.md

 <hr>

 There are literally dozens of tools similar to YASE -- like [Faust](https://faust.grame.fr/), the [STK](https://ccrma.stanford.edu/software/stk/), and [SuperCollider](https://github.com/supercollider/supercollider).
 You should probably use one of those.
 They are more established, have broader user bases, and tons of contributed modules and examples.
-Those other systems likely have higher performance and fewer than YASE bugs too.
+Those other systems likely have higher performance and fewer bugs than YASE.

 That said, YASE is pretty fun and easy.
 In case you are interested, it is:
 - Written in modern(ish) C++